Brady76/MethodsAndToolsProject/Lesson 2: Variables and Types/README.md

 An identifier is any sequence of one or more characters including the underscore (_) excluding symbols, punctuation marks, and spaces.
 This identifier however can't be the same as the predefined keywords of C++ that indicate operations.
 It's also important to note that C++ is case sensitive, so the indentifier "ITERATOR" wouldn't be the same as "iterator", for example.

+##Declaring Variables

+Before we use any variables, we must declare it and its type before we can use it.
+This informs the compiler the size to reserve in memory for the variable and how to interpret its value.
+The syntax to declare a new variable in C++ is straightforward: we simply write the type followed by the variable name (i.e., its identifier).
+For example:

+        int a;
+        float thenumber;

+These are two valid declarations of variables.
+The first one declares a variable of type int with the identifier a.
+The second one declares a variable of type float with the identifier thenumber.
+Once declared, the variables a and thenumber can be used within the rest of their scope in the program.

+If we want to declare one or more variables of the same type, they can all be declared in a single statement by separating their identifiers with commas.
+For example:

+        int a, b, c;

+In this example, we have declared three variables of type int with the identifier a, b and c.
+This is the equivalent to the following code:

+        int a;
+        int b;
+        int c;

+##Initializing Variables

+After variables are declared, they have an undetermined value until they are assigned a value for the first time.
+Initialization is when we give the variable a specific value.

+In C++, there are three ways to initialize variables.
+They are all equivalent and are reminiscent of the evolution of the language over the years:

+The first one, known as c-like initialization (because it is inherited from the C language), consists of appending an equal sign followed by the value to which the variable is initialized:

+**type identifier = initial_value;**

+For example, to declare a variable of type int called x and initialize it to a value of zero from the same moment it is declared, we can write:

+        int a = 5;

+The second way, which is known as constructor initialization (introduced by the C++ language), encloses the initial value between parentheses (()):

+type identifier (initial_value);
+For example:

+        int a (5);

+The third way, which is known as uniform initialization, uses a similar method to the previous example, but it uses curly braces ({}) instead of parentheses (this was introduced by the revision of the C++ standard, in 2011):

+type identifier {initial_value};
+For example:

+        int a {5};

 ##Intro to Ints

 First a brief note on declaration, to declare a variable you use the syntax datatype indentifier, so if we wanted to declare an integer named Number we'd write: